CYX22222003/ProjectKorolev/README.md

 1. The practitioner logs into the system and selects an existing patient.
 2. The practitioner navigates to the patient's history dashboard.
 3. The system displays summaries of past sessions
-4. The practitioner can choose to view the quantitative analysis of patients conditions as the system can display visual trend analyses, and key metrics (e.g., mood scores, symptom progression).
-5. Based on insights, the practitioner adjusts the treatment plan if necessary.
+4. Based on past trajectory of treatment and the feedback, the practitioner adjusts the treatment plan if necessary.

 ### 4. Preparing for a Session
 **Actors:** Mental Health Practitioner